Lochnivar/ashverse/books/book-03-the-embers.md

 But the embers still glow.
 The continent has settled into patterns of economic cooperation and mutual profit, even as old hatreds and divisions remain.
 Trade relationships develop.
 Borders stabilize.
 Money flows across the continent.
 But the hatred remains—just buried beneath the necessity of commerce.

-The Fairfax and Meade bloodlines have watched it all unfold, their immortality giving them perspective on the slow arc of history.
+The Fairfax and Meade families have watched it all unfold, their multi-generational perspective providing insight into the slow arc of history.
 They see the patterns: cooperation born of necessity, profit trumping principle, the continent learning to function while still divided.

 The embers can still catch fire again.